We ask because we want answers to spiritual questions. But if we don’t know the right questions to ask, we don’t get answers that do us any good.

 If you are a member of Western organized religion, they don’t want you to investigate them or any other belief system.
 They do not want you to research their heritage beyond what they tell you.

-Just remember, when you find the right question, it will tend to involve your sacred ground.
-If you start digging up stuff they don’t like, you could end up in trouble.
+Remember, when you find the right question, it will involve your sacred ground.
+You could get into trouble if you start digging up stuff threatening their control.
 Some cultures still have laws against speaking out against their mythology.